dyladan/api-2-poc/README.md

 2. What's the best way to bridge the old API implementation?
    We can't assume every package and instrumentation in an application will be updated the new API.
    I think we need at least some period of at least 6-12 months where the SDK supports both _interchangeably_ and _interoperably_.
+3. How deep do we want to go on interop?
+   At least we want to make sure that if the end-user depends on a library which isn't yet updated, they can successfully use the new API.
+   Do we also want to go the other direction?
+   If they depend on a package that uses the new API but they're still using the old API for init, is it ok to drop that telemetry until the user updates their "main" API version?

 ## Possible interop ideas